 - What is an LED?

-- What type of streetlights are the LED streetlights replacing?
+- What type of streetlights did the LED streetlights replace?

 - What does color temperature mean?

 - Hasn't the American Medical Association (AMA) raised health concerns about LED streetlights?"